 Tackling fussy eating

-Family life with one five year old who picks on almost everything I do and does not like food, was a bit stressful.
-With reflective listening and less shouting at the child we have built a trusting relationship and better understanding of one another.
-Meal times used to drive me insane, because I was always afraid that she would not eat, but with this programme there has been lots of improvement.
-Now we look forward to meal time together and eating the same type of food.
+Family life with one five year old who picks on almost everything I do and does not like food was a bit stressful.
+With reflective listening and less shouting at the child, we have built a trusting relationship and a better understanding of one another.
+Mealtimes used to drive me insane because I was always afraid that she would not eat, but with this programme, there has been lots of improvement.
+Now we look forward to mealtime together and eating the same type of food.
 Well done Elizabeth – you are doing a fabulous job.
 If every parent will do what you are teaching the nation will be a safe haven for all (Chibuzo Mere)

 Understanding children’s emotions

 ‘My son would ‘freak out’ in certain situations and I would first get annoyed with him.
 I now calm down and acknowledge how he could be feeling.
 He seems to be calmer when I have said this to him.
 Elizabeth, thank you for listening.
 You made every person feel heard.
 You are honest and tell the truth, in order for us to learn from what we are doing wrong’ (Tracy Leachman)

 The parents on the course are now trying to arrange to meet up regularly to keep up their skills and friendships and support each other in their continuing parenting journey.